sozalpasan1/scoobydoogame/README.md

 # go to the settings tab, and change where it says "Scooby Doo" TO "YOURNAME_scoobydoo"

+# THEN CLICK SAVE AT THE BOTTOM

+## please make sure the name at the top of the screen properly updates

 ### Now you can click on the orange "EDITOR" button
 That opens the editor